gayashan4lk/my-first-trpc-app/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+# ⚡ Notes

+### Drizzle-kit Error for es5

+you get this error when trying to do a migration.

+> ❗'Transforming const to the configured target environment ("es5") is not supported yet'

+✅ Solution:
+change this line in `tsconfig.json` file.
+`"target": "es5"` -> to `"target": "es6"`